Azure/Azure-Media-Services-Explorer/README.md

 Azure Media Services Explorer (AMSE) is a .NET 7.0 (C#) application for Windows that does upload, download, encode and stream VOD and live content with [Azure Media Services v3](https://azure.microsoft.com/services/media-services/).

-Important : Azure Media Services will be [retired on June 30th, 2024](https://learn.microsoft.com/azure/media-services/latest/azure-media-services-retirement).
+Important : Azure Media Services will be [retired on June 30th, 2024](https://learn.microsoft.com/azure/media-services/latest/azure-media-services-retirement) but you can request a one month extension with this tool.

-This tool can help you migrate to MediaKind [MK/IO](https://io.mediakind.com).
+This tool can help you migrate to MediaKind [MK.IO](https://mk.io) as it supports asset, locator and content key policy migration.

 ## Installing the tool with Winget